bloominstituteoftechnology/User-Onboarding/README.md

 **Here is a suggested sequence.**

+1. Create a state to hold validation errors for all inputs.
+Create another state to track whether submitting the form is disabled or not.

-1. Create a schema using Yup to validate the state of the form.
+2. Build a schema using Yup to validate the state of the form.
 Use the provided dictionary of error messages to guide you.

-2. In the JSX, add a `disabled` prop to the submit input that takes its value from state.
-State controls whether the form is submittable.
+3. In the JSX, wire the `disabled` prop in the submit input to the slice of state that tracks whether the form can be submitted.

-3. Create an effect that fires whenever the form changes.
-Run validation on the whole form, and set in state whether the submit element stays disabled or not.
+4. Create an effect that triggers if the state of the form changes: run validation on the whole form, and update in state whether the form can be submitted.

-4. Edit the change handler so that validation is run on the particular field that changed (E.G. `favFood`).
+5. Edit the change handler so that validation is run on the particular field that changed (E.G. `favFood`).
 Update the corresponding validation error in component state.

-5. The form should be fully functional now!
+6. The form should be fully functional now!

 #### 👉 TASK 3 - (OPTIONAL) Start over from scratch